blink1073/oct2py/README.rst

      [ 0.
 0. 0.]] float64
     ...

-If you want to run legacy m-files, do not have MATLAB®, and do not fully trust a code translator, this is your library.
+If you want to run legacy m-files, do not have MATLAB(TM), and do not fully trust a code translator, this is your library.